iqbalyarkhan/old-website/content/2020-07-06--Unbounded-Knapsack.md

 }
 ```

-Therefore, here's the line we changed:
+To summarize, here's the only line we changed:
 ```cpp
 //0-1knapsack
 int profitWithChoosing = val[i-1] + dp[i-1][j-wt[i-1]];